JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the sixth code cell of the IPython notebook.

-After applying this the training set size grows from 34799 examples to 62457

-Next I normalize the data and transform all images to grayscale so we then have 1 color dimension instead of 3
+For preprocessing the images I do two things:
+Firstly I transform all images from 3 color channels to 1 averaged.The average is weighted based on the preceived brightness.
+This will also help the classifier as is less computationally expensive.
+Secondly I normalize the data to values between -1 and 1 with mean 0 to reduce the variance and make things easier for the classifier.

-Here is an example of an original image and an the same image after preprocessing:
+Here is an example of an original image and the same image after preprocessing:

 ![alt text][image3]